-A few miles dowriver, on the north side (river right to the paddler) Autauga Creek enters the Alabama River.
+A few miles downriver, on the north side (river right to the paddler) Autauga Creek enters the Alabama River.
 Autauga Creek was the anchor for the city of Prattville almost 200 years ago when northern industrialist Daniel Pratt selected the falls on the creek as an ideal place to build a company town to support the vast mills he created and operated there.
 The beautiful dam, still a centerpiece of civic life in Prattville, is the only portage on the Autauga Creek Blueway, developed and expertly implemented by the Autauga Creek Improvement Committee.
 Though their informative website will provide you with all the information you need to know, it's worth entering here that the creek is twisty and quick though not highly challenging, making it good family fun.
-It is at least partially spring-fed, which means it has water enough for paddling even when others don't, and it is laregely overhung with trees, providing a further respite from the sun on hot days.
+It is at least partially spring-fed, which means it has water enough for paddling even when others don't, and it is largely overhung with trees, providing a further respite from the sun on hot days.
 Outfitters on the trail provide rentals and shuttles, and camping is abundant.
-The end of the upper float (and the beginning point of the lower one) is the town itself, and urbane visit to shopping, dining and history when you hop off the water.
+The end of the upper float (and the beginning point of the lower one) is the town itself, and urbane shopping, dining and history when you hop off the water.

 Above: Keeping busy on Autauga Creek